 Feeding wild birds is risky as they could be carriers of avian diseases.
 If your child cleans the feeder, you should ensure they wash their hands well before and after cleaning.

-5. How do I fill and refill bird feeders safely with children?
+5. How should I fill and refill bird feeders safely with children?

 Clean the bird feeder well, and assemble its parts as the seller indicates.
 Next, open the upper lid to fill it with seeds, grains, and other bird food before fastening the lid.
 To refill, open the cover and carefully pour the food into the feeder.